TechGuru-01/JIG-HEPC-INVENTORY-MANAGEMENT-SYSTEM/README.md

 1. Administrative Setup: Administrators add items to the warehouse catalog, which automatically assigns a unique UUID and generates a corresponding QR code.
 2. User Scan & Identification: When retrieving material from production stock, the user scans the physical item's QR code.
 3. Allocation Entry: The user interface prompts for entry validation, registering who withdrew the item and the exact quantity removed.
-4. Administrative Oversight: The action is immediately broadcasted to the administrator panel's activity stream, while low-stock metrics trigger visual warning states on the main dashboard if applicable.
+4. Administrative Oversight & Procurement: The action is immediately broadcasted to the administrator panel's activity stream.
+If an item drops below safety margins, visual warning states trigger on the dashboard, allowing the admin to generate a procurement purchase request in a single click.
 5. Database Synchronization: The backend decrements inventory stock counts, registers a permanent entry into the transaction log tables, and systematically tags aging records for the 10-year purging cycle.

 ## Database Architecture & Scaling
-The underlying MySQL schema is built to prioritize fast indexing and data integrity across inventory catalogs and user transaction tables.
-To manage high rows-per-table volume safely, the system utilizes optimized offset pagination and a 10-year data retention/purging routine that eliminates obsolete database bloat and limits server load during automated report generation and real-time dashboard updates.
+The underlying MySQL schema is built to prioritize fast indexing and data integrity across inventory catalogs, purchase logs, and user transaction tables.
+To manage high rows-per-table volume safely, the system utilizes optimized offset pagination and a 10-year data retention/purging routine that eliminates obsolete database bloat and limits server load during automated report generation, procurement compilation, and real-time dashboard updates.

 ## Local Installation & Setup
 1. Clone this repository into your local server environment.